relatel/switest/README.md

 ### Early stage

 This is prototype software, but still quite powerful.
-At the moment it is running 50+ scenarios at Firmafon, testing everything from IVR menus to attended transfers and voicemails.
+At the moment it is running 50+ scenarios at Relatel, testing everything from IVR menus to attended transfers and voicemails.

 ## License